 - Trek the Keswick Railway Path.

 This town lets travellers enjoy the best of both worlds.
-It offers easy access to hiking trails and luscious nature, while at the same time it boasts a great selection of local and independent shops and boutiques.
+It offers easy access to outdoor activities including hiking trails and luscious nature, while at the same time it boasts a great selection of local and independent shops and boutiques.
 Whether you want to trek to the top or shop until you drop, Kendal is for you!

 Things to See and Do in Kendal